PromptAI/promptdialog/docs/tutorial/project_overview.md

 ![project-overview-2](/assets/images/tutorial/project/p-overview-2.png)

-- Select a flow, and then click the pop-up Edit Node to visit the dialog flow diagram you selected.
+- Click a flow.
+Then click the pop-up Edit Node to visit the dialog flow diagram you selected.

 ![project-overview-3](/assets/images/tutorial/project/p-overview-3.png)

 ## Fallback
-- Click the fallback of the project overview.
-Continue to click the pop-up editing node, where you can edit the default actions of the project.
-If none of the action returns a response, the default text response will be sent.
+- Click Fallback of the project overview.
+Then click the pop-up Edit Node, where you can edit the fallback actions that the bot will take if it does not understand what the user wants to do.
+If none of the action returns a response, the default text will be sent to the user.

 ![project-overview-7](/assets/images/tutorial/project/p-overview-7.png)